Redding, California: Geography

-According to the United States Census Bureau, the city has a total area of 61.2 sqmi.
-59.6 sqmi of it is land, and 1.5 sqmi of it (2.50%) is beneath water.
+According to the United States Census Bureau, the city has a total area of 61.2 sqmi, of which 59.6 sqmi is land and 1.5 sqmi (2.50%) is beneath water.

 Redding is located at the very northwestern end of the Central Valley, which transitions into the Cascade foothills.
 The city is surrounded by mountains to the north, east, and west and fertile farm land to the south.
 Outermost parts of the city are part of the Cascade foothills, whereas southern and central areas are in the Sacramento Valley.

 The elevation in Redding is 495 ft on average, whereas anywhere to the north, east, or west of downtown ranges between 550 and 800 ft.
 Southern portions range between 400 and 500 ft.

 The Shasta Dam on the Sacramento River provides a considerable level of flood protection for Redding.
 The dam is capable of controlling flows up to 79,000 cubic feet (7,300 cubic meters) per second.
 The flow rate exceeded this threshold in both 1970 and 1974.

 Soils in and around town are composed mostly of clay or gravelly loam texture, with red or brown mineral horizons.
 They are slightly or moderately acidic in their natural state.

 There are several rare and endangered species in Redding and its immediate vicinity.
 The Redding Redevelopment Plan EIR notes the California State listed endangered species, slender Orcutt grass (Orcuttia tenuis), occurs in eastern Redding near the municipal airport, where vernal pools are known to exist.
 This endemic grass is a Federal Candidate for listing and is endangered throughout its range, confined to several populations, and seriously threatened by agriculture, overgrazing, and residential development.
 Vernal pools provide the preferred habitat for this plant, which the California Native Plant Society considers a rare and endangered species.
 These same vernal pools also support federally protected species such as the federally threatened vernal pool fairy shrimp (Branchinecta lynchi).